JusKillmeQik/PoE-Leveling-Guide/README.md

 2) Make or Import your tree.
 Path of Building (and other tools) can export just the skill tree in the form "https://www.pathofexile.com/passive-skill-tree/v/#=="
 3) Go to Tools, Take Screenshot of Skilled Nodes...
 4) Export the image as *tree.jpg*
-5) Place the file in the "Overlays/Tree" folder
+5) Place the file in the "Overlays" folder

 Any image can go there, including a screen shot of poe.ninja's heatmap or any other picture you want to look at while building your tree.
 The steps above are simply what I used to get a clean looking tree.
 If you don't want a tree to show up, simply delete or rename that *tree.jpg* file.